khaiberamin/active-directory-lab/docs/dhcp.md

 <img src="../screenshots/dhcp/ipconfig-dhcp-verification.png" width="600">

-### VirtualBox DHCP Issues
+### DHCP Troubleshooting: VirtualBox Network Conflict
 - I ran into some DHCP issues related to VirtualBox
 - CLIENT01 continues to show DHCP Server as 192.168.56.100 instead of pointing to the Domain Controller (192.168.56.10)
 - After some troubleshooting and research, I found that VirtualBox has its own DHCP server by default, and it was set with Server Address 192.168.56.100, the address that CLIENT01 is pointing to.
-This suggests that CLIENT01 is using VirtualBox's DHCP Server instead of the one I configured in DC01.
+This suggests tht VirtualBox's built-in DHCP server was responding instead of the Windows Server DHCP role.
 I tried disabling the VirtualBox DHCP Server from the VirtualBox Network Tab, but running "ipconfig /all" on CLIENT01 continues to show the DHCP Server IP as 192.168.56.100.
 Despite this, the CLIENT01 IP is still within the range I specified in DC01, DNS was working properly, and joining the domain was successful.
-Will continue looking into DHCP problem.
+Further investigation is planned to determine why CLIENT01 continues to display the VirtualBox DHCP server address despite successfully recieving an IP lease from the configured DHCP scope.